-This performance and accountability app argues actions speak louder than goals.
+This performance and accountability app argues that actions speak louder than goals.
 Begin by entering the action, or habit, you want to track.
 Then weigh the action by assigning it a point value out of 100.
 Your score at the beginning of the week will start at zero and will increase as you complete actions.
-If you complete each action entered at the appointed time each day, you would earn a perfect score of 100 for the week.
+If you complete each action entered at the appointed time each day, you will earn a perfect score of 100 for the week.
 This app also allows you to share the experience with others.
 Invite friends, family or colleagues to any action and build an accountability team so they can encourage your progress.
-Irunurun makes three versions of this app – for personal, team and enterprise use.
+Irunurun makes three versions of this app -- for personal, team and enterprise use.

 This app begins with the premise that goals are most easily achieved when we’re being held accountable by others.
-Using crowdsourced encouragement, Lift allows you to choose your goals and then select the type of coaching you require: advice, motivation, and/or prompting from the Lift community.
+Using crowdsourced encouragement, Coach.me allows you to choose your goals and then select the type of coaching you require: advice, motivation, and/or prompting from the Lift community.
 You can hire a coach, get props from other users and set up reminders to do tasks.

 StickK (Free / Available for iPhone, Android).

-If vision boards and pie charts aren’t enough to motivate you, perhaps you need the stickK approach.
+If vision boards and pie charts aren’t enough to motivate you, perhaps you need the StickK approach.
 This app, developed by Yale University economists, will cost you real money if you fail to reach your goal.
 A commitment contract binds you to a goal.
 Set your goal and the time frame you want to achieve it in, then state how much money you want to put on the line and where you want that money to go should you fail to reach your goal.
 Next, designate a referee to monitor your progress.
-This person acts as an independent third party who logs into the app to monitor your progress (you can also choose the honor systems and go it alone, without a referee).
+This person acts as an independent third party who logs into the app to monitor your progress (you can also choose the honor system and go it alone, without a referee).
 Need a little extra motivation?
-You can also choose to have a panel of other stickK supporters to be your cheering section and post motivational messages in your Commitment Journal – the place where you make daily entries on your progress.
+You can choose to have a panel of other StickK supporters to be your cheering section and post motivational messages in your Commitment Journal -- the place where you make daily entries on your progress.